matejak/estimagus/README.md

   A point is the only unit available at a time, it can reflect e.g. relative difficulty or time cost, but one can't have both quantities next to each other.
 - Task can be meaningfully estimated using a (possibly degenerate) three-point estimate (optimistic, most likely, pessimistic) interval that covers the actual value with an estimated probability of about 95%.
   It is therefore possible (with about 5% probability) that the actual case is worse than pessimistic, or better than optimistic.
-- The expected time when a unit or collection of work (task or epic) is supposed to be worked on can be set statically by specifying start and end dates.
+- The expected time when a card is supposed to be worked on can be set statically by specifying start and end dates.
+  This enables individual projections of the on-track state on the level of cards.
-- Task sizes are a linear quantity, and a collection of tasks (epic) doesn't entail anything else besides its tasks.
+- Task sizes are a linear quantity, and a size of a card that has children is exactly the sum of sizes of its children.
-  The size of work on an epic can be estimated by adding up (whatever that means) estimations of individual tasks.
+  In other words, the size of work on an epic can be estimated by adding up (whatever that means) estimations of individual tasks.
-  Integration of work between individual tasks is therefore factored in task estimates.
+  Notably, integration of work between individual tasks is therefore factored in task estimates.
-- The plan and the actual execution are related only through the velocity.
-  Velocity is treated as a black box.
-  There is no distinction between a team member taking time off and underestimation - both result in temporal reduction of velocity.

 ### Execution

 - Tasks are being worked on when the task's state is "In Progress".
-- The expected value of task's estimate corresponds to the work that has been done on the task.
+- The expected value of task's estimate corresponds to the work that has been done on the task when it is completed.
-- There is no way how to directly measure the rate of progress (velocity) before concluding an element of work (e.g. task, subtask).
+- There is no way how to directly measure the rate of progress (velocity) before completing a card.
-  The velocity can only be measured indirectly based on the estimated size and delivery time.
+  The velocity can only be measured indirectly based on the estimated size and time spent in progress.
-- The velocity is constant in time while the task is in progress.
+- The velocity is constant when the task is in progress.
 - Execution of each tasks is an independent event.
   Tasks may depend on each other, but how relatively smoothly will a task flow can't be deduced from execution of other tasks.
-- If the team reestimates anything, the history of reestimations is not relevant.
+- If anything, the history of reestimations is not relevant, the last number is what counts.
 - It is impossible to find out who or how many people worked to complete a task.

-### Casual Model

-- Team works on multiple tasks simultaneously.
-Nevertheless, the team achieves constant progress every day, which is invisible until the task being worked on is completed.
-- The expected progress rate that can be modeled is objectively fluctuating around a constant value.
-The actual rate is based on the expected rate, additionally influenced by individual conditions of team members.
-Finally, the observed rate is influenced also by irregularities in issues difficulty.
-- Some time between start and end of the work, the task is marked as being in progress, and it is concluded at some point.
-The discrepancy between the actual and recorded start is random, although most likely zero (precise tracking), absent-minded (bogus 1-day tasks), or delayed (late record of the start or end).

-### Considerations

-- The target of estimation is one of the team's progress rate (velocity).
-- The only observable data are events of task completion.
-Due to tracking errors and possible estimation errors, the observed velocity can be extremely volatile.
-- Only the delayed start is considered.
-- Observed velocity: Expected times team availability ratio over sum(real period - starting delay; of tasks that were recorded as in progress at that time).

-## Purpose

-- Allow for more natural expression of estimations.
-- Provide fast feedback on iterations while they are in progress.
-- Use the data to make predictions about the future with a specific certainty.

 ## Features